JMLizano/helm-dependency-bug/README.md

 # helm-dependency-bug

-POC to expose the bug on the child charts dependencies management by helm
+There are two problems with helm dependency management:

+1. Child dependencies management

 The problem encountered here is related to how helm manage parameter value passing to childs.
-Ej.

 Suppose we have a chart 'parent' that depends on a chart 'dep1' and this one depends on 'dep2'.
 The requirements files would look something like this: